george-sp/android_develop_training/01. Getting Started/05. Saving Data/README.md

 A `File` object is suited to reading or writing large amounts of data in start-to-finish order without skipping around.
 For example, it's good for image files or anything exchanged over a network.

 This lesson shows how to perform basic file-related tasks in your app.
 The lesson assumes that you are familiar with the basics of the Linux file system and the standard file input/output APIs in [`java.io`](https://developer.android.com/reference/java/io/package-summary.html).

+#### Saving Data in SQL Databases
+This class assumes that you are familiar with SQL databases in general and helps you get started with SQLite databases on Android.
+The APIs you'll need to use a database on Android are available in the [`android.database.sqlite`](https://developer.android.com/reference/android/database/sqlite/package-summary.html) package.